 Edema, also known as swelling, causes fluid to collect in cavities and tissues of affected areas.
 It might appear along with other symptoms, or on its own.

 Rosacea cannot be cured completely, but it can definitely be controlled.
-If you feel that you are experiencing any of the above symptoms of Rosacea, we encourage you to fill out the form at the bottom of this page for a free consultation to learn more about treatment options.
+If you feel that you are experiencing any of the above symptoms of Rosacea, we encourage you to fill out the form at the bottom of this page for a consultation to learn more about treatment options.

 Dr. Jaggi Rao is a double board certified dermatologist and a certified cosmetic surgeon who is eager to help you feel and look your best!